Amud Stream Nature Reserve in Northern Israel offers stunning nature hikes with a lot of vegetation, lovely ponds, and history. Let’s begin exploring!

 Wading in the Water

 Most pools are shallow, and their depth is about 20 cm to 1 meter.
-But, this, of course, depends on the season.
+But this, of course, depends on the season.
 We visited in July, and the summer is the driest season.

 Along the black path, you can also find the remains of old buildings.
+But this part is mainly dedicated to wading in the water.

-There are many beautiful spots, and you will enjoy the freshwater.
-But, keep in mind that rocks are slippery.
+There are many beautiful spots, and you will enjoy the fresh water.
+But keep in mind that rocks are slippery.
 Thus, use common sense before any activity.

 Summary

 Most of the route is shaded, and there are many pools.
 Thus you can visit it during different seasons.
-But I would recommend early spring as the water level is the highest and nature starts to bloom.
+But I recommend early spring as the water level is the highest and nature starts to bloom.

 Have you ever been to Amud Stream Nature Reserve?
 Tell us about your experience in the comments below.